-- Companies generating 5% or more of their total electricity from nuclear power. - Companies that have 5% or more of installed capacity attributed to nuclear - Companies deriving 15% or more aggregate revenue from nuclear power activities.
+- Companies that have 5% or more of installed capacity attributed to nuclear sources. - Companies deriving 15% or more aggregate revenue from nuclear power activities.

 Pornography

 - Companies deriving 5% or more revenue from the production of pornographic materials. - Companies deriving 15% or more aggregate revenue from the production, distribution and retail of pornographic materials.